We are now living in a constant state of change. At least, it feels that way. We were comfortable. The change was gradual until it wasn’t.

 We need to set boundaries on our media consumption at the start and end of the day.

 We need time to process information.
-So try skipping a full 24 hours from the news cycle and social media sites.
+So try skipping 24 hours from the news cycle and social media sites.
 You might be surprised by how little relevant information you have missed.

-You can be sure that your friends and family members will communicate it to you if something is vital.
+You can be sure that your friends and family members will communicate it if something is vital.